mopidy/mopidy-pandora/README.rst

 - double_click_interval - successive button clicks that occur within this interval (in seconds) will trigger the event.
 - on_pause_resume_click - click pause and then play while a song is playing to trigger the event.
 - on_pause_next_click - click pause and then next in quick succession.
 Calls event and skips to next song.
 - on_pause_previous_click - click pause and then previous in quick succession.
-Calls event and skips to next song.
+Calls event and restarts the current song.

 The supported events are: 'thumbs_up', 'thumbs_down', 'sleep', 'add_artist_bookmark', and 'add_song_bookmark'.